JGEsteves89/my-json-server/README.md

 ## Changelog

-### Version 1.0.2 (Current)
+### Version

-- Updated to version 1.0.2
+- 1.0.3 - Fix bug with permissions and path calculation when running on the docker
-- Changed from API_TOKENS environment variable to API_TOKENS_PATH for security and flexibility
+- 1.0.2 - Changed from API_TOKENS environment variable to API_TOKENS_PATH for security and flexibility
-- RESTful API endpoints
+- 1.0.1 - RESTful API endpoints
-- WebSocket real-time updates
+- 1.0.1 - WebSocket real-time updates
-- Rate limiting
+- 1.0.1 - Rate limiting
-- Comprehensive logging
+- 1.0.1 - Comprehensive logging
-- Full test coverage
+- 1.0.1 - Full test coverage
-- Docker
+- 1.0.1 - Docker